A selection of Lynne’s Recent Commissions

 This commission was initially requested by a friend of mine for Christmas who had taken a photograph of one of her cats and her horse in this exact pose and wanted it captured in paint.
 It’s such a beautiful image but is tinged with sadness as soon after the picture was taken Perky the horse was diagnosed with a heart condition so is now retired and unable to be ridden.
 Around the same time my friend found out Oscar the cat was blind due to a tumour and she had to make the heartbreaking decision to have him put to sleep.
 My friend’s mum contacted me soon afterwards to ask me to do the painting as soon as I could as a surprise present for her daughter.
 Two special boys captured forever in paint. ❤ 16″ x 12″ acrylic on canvas.

 This was a special one for me to do.
 It was commissioned by the sister of a very close friend of mine for her 40th birthday.
 My client wanted a painting of the two of them on the stairs of their family home to capture a favourite photographic scene of them from the early 1980s.
 We couldn’t decide which photo to base the painting on and I found myself preferring the pose of one sister in each photo so had the idea to combine the two photos in one painting.
 I initially tried to work entirely from the black and white photos but struggled to capture skintone and hair colour so client dug out some colour photos which helped immensely.
 I think combining the two photos gives the scene an edge of anticipation as the cheeky pair come excitedly down the stairs.
 You can’t help but wonder what or who is waiting for them at the bottom 🙂 12″ x 24″ acrylic on canvas

-A selection of Lynne’s paintings (click for larger image)
+A selection of Lynne’s older commissions (click for larger image)